savitajs/PostgreSQL-documentation/README.txt

-This is a text file used for demo
+This is a text file used for demo.
+This is another change.